US military video purports to show arms smuggling off Yemen

-DUBAI, United Arab Emirates (AP) — Video released by the U.S. military purports to show small ships in the Gulf of Aden smuggling weapons amid the ongoing war in Yemen.
+DUBAI, United Arab Emirates (AP) — A U.S. military video released early Friday purported to show small ships in the Gulf of Aden smuggling weapons amid the ongoing war in Yemen, with officials saying they seized over 1,000 arms from the vessels.

-A short video published early Friday says the guided-missile destroyer USS Jason Dunham seized over 1,000 weapons from the “stateless” vessels.
+The seizure by the guided-missile destroyer USS Jason Dunham may mark the first such interdiction of weapons at sea bound for Yemen in years for American forces patrolling the region.

+However, the military did not identify the weapons seized, nor did they say whom they suspected of smuggling the weapons.
 The U.S. Navy’s 5th Fleet, based in Bahrain, did not respond to multiple requests for comment.

-The military did not identify the weapons seized, nor did they say whom they suspected of smuggling the weapons.
+The short video clip appeared to show a skiff and a dhow, a traditional ship that commonly sails the waters of the Persian Gulf region.
+As the vessels bob in the high waves, people on the dhow toss large boxes into the skiff.

 Most Read Nation & World Stories